verifyica-team/pipeliner/README.md

 @pipeline status=[success] exit-code=[0] ms=[17]
 ```

-## Properties
+## Variables

-A pipeline, job, or step can define properties using a `with` map.
+A pipeline, job, or step can define variables using a `with` map.

 These variables can be used in `run` statements as well as a `working-directory` value.